skycoin/docs/docs/skycoin/_data/devdocs/en/references/p2p_networking.md

 to get the data it needs to request the blocks it hasn't seen.
 A `GETB` message is exchanged between peers as a result of a successful [introduction handshake][].

-{% comment %}

-TODO: Bitcoin's `getblocks` message allows for including header hashes.
-Useful for determining the starting point of the fork and sync subsequent header hashes .
-What about Skycoin?
-No data for this in message struct

-{% endcomment %}

 | Bytes    | Name                 | Data Type        | Description
 |----------|----------------------|------------------|----------------